edlu77/Legend-of-Schmelda/README.md

 * Control player movement with event listeners

 Day 2: Implement combat.
-* Attacking enemies
+* Attacking enemies with the sword
 * Enemies that attack you
-* Make various enemy types with different movement patterns.

 Day 3: Implement items / abilities.
 * Bow that can shoot arrows at enemies (limited ammo)
-* Bombs
-* Collecting 3 Triforce pieces gives a special ability that clears all enemies from the screen (bonus?)

 Day 4: Make the UI
 * Health indicator
-* Currently equipped items
+* Arrow counter
+* Current score
 * Intro and game over screens